 The evergreen stamp is part of a stamp set I borrowed, and this tree was just the right size.
 They turned out so pretty—simple but elegant—and I thought they would be just the right thing to serve alongside tapas and cocktails.

-These hand-stamped fabric napkins are great for a dinner party, but they are so easy and inexpensive that you could use them every day.
+These stamped fabric napkins are great for a dinner party, but they are so easy and inexpensive that you could use them every day.
 I personally like to use cloth napkins at every meal.
-Even with a messy kids at the table.
-Well, especially with messy kits at the table.
-I need a new napkin each time we sit down at the table and they get used.
+Even with messy kids at the table.
+Well, especially with messy kids at the table.
+I need a new napkin each time we sit at the table, and they get used.
 Hard.

 - Transparent Setacolor fabric paint or opaque Setacolor

 - Roller brush

 - Rubber stamp (like this one, this one, or even this one)

 1. Wash Napkins

 Start by washing, drying, and ironing the napkins to ensure that any chemical finishes added to the fabric are removed before stamping.
 Chemicals are often used in finishing to give the fabric a wrinkle-free look and to prevent mildew.

 Pour a small amount of paint on the plastic lid or paint palette.
 I used a shimmery green-gold for this project that feels very festive, but there are many colour options.